-The District completed the construction of several AOP (Advanced Oxidation Process) treatment systems at Plant Nos.
-5, 6 and Plant Well BGD-1.
+The District completed the construction of several water main replacement projects, and new AOP (Advanced Oxidation Process) treatment systems at Plant No. 6 will be online in early 2022.

-The Bethpage Water District conducts over 10,000 water quality tests throughout the year, testing for over 135 different parameters in our water supply including, but not limited to, the list on this sheet:
+The Bethpage Water District conducts over 10,000 water quality tests throughout the year, testing for over 180 different parameters.
+The following contaminants have been undetected in our water supply: